totondruppusu/tidy-app/README.md

 #### macOS

+1. Download the latest release matching your CPU:
+   - `aarch64` for Apple Silicon
-- Download the latest release: aarch64 for apple M chips, x64 for Intel chips
+   - `x64` for Intel
-- Install
+2. Install the app
-- Right-click and open
+3. Right-click the app and choose `Open`
-- Go to Apple system settings -> Privacy & Security -> scroll down -> open anyway
+4. If macOS blocks the app, go to `System Settings > Privacy & Security` and choose `Open Anyway`

 #### Windows

-- Install x64
+1. Download the latest `x64` release
+2. Install the app

+## Development

-### Prerequisites for development
+### Prerequisites

 #### macOS

-- Node.js 18+
+- Node.js `18+`
 - Rust stable toolchain
 - Xcode Command Line Tools